 Judges

-The judging panel is composed of an international consortium of key figures from academia and the film industry, bringing together diverse perspectives at the intersection of technology and storytelling.
+The 2025 judging panel was composed of an international consortium of key figures from academia and the film industry, bringing together diverse perspectives at the intersection of technology and storytelling.

 Pixar